You’ve Got Questions - I’ve Got Answers

-Take regular strength acetaminophen and ibuprofen, following the instructions on the bottles for the first 24-48 hours.
+Take regular strength acetaminophen and/or ibuprofen, following the instructions you were given.
+These can be taken together at the same time.
 Do not exceed the recommended dose.
 After that, take them as needed.
 Do not take these medications however if you have a medical condition or take a medication that makes this unsafe.
 Ask us or your phamacist if you are unsure.

 You may have been given a prescription for a narcotic to take as needed, if the acetaminophen and ibuprofen are not enough to keep you comfortable.
 Fill the prescription only if needed and return unused medication to your pharmacy for disposal

 After surgery you can walk and climb stairs at your own pace.
 Avoid lifting more than 10 kg or exerting yourself excessively.
 Gradually increase your activity but slow down if you experience significant discomfort.
 If it hurts too much, don’t do it.

 Unless instructed otherwise, keep your wound clean and dry for 48 hours after surgery.
 Change the outer dressing as needed.
 You can then remove the outer dressing and shower or sponge bath but do not submerge the wound for an extended period of time, for one week.
-The strips of tape on the wound will fall off over a week or so.
+The strips of tape if used, will fall off over a week or so.
 If you have surgica staples, arragements will be made for their removal.
 If there is excessive bleeding, bruising or swelling, call our office during business hours or see your family doctor or go to the emergency department.

 Breast surgery is performed at the Peterborough Regional Health Centre.
 You may visit the Breast Assessment Centre during your initial work up for surgery and also on the day of your surgery.